Cuba Landing Permit Made Easy

 Lead Time & Permit Validity

-- Permit applications should ideally be submitted 48 working hours in advance.
+- Cuba Landing Permit applications should ideally be submitted 48 working hours in advance.

 - Short-notice permits may be possible, but expect surcharges.